Inflation in Canada

 Canada - Inflation

-Inflation was 1.2% in July, up from 1.0% in June and within the Bank of Canada’s target range of 2.0% plus or minus 1.0 percentage point.
-Meanwhile, annual average inflation was stable at 1.5% for a sixth consecutive month in July.
-Core inflation, which excludes volatile items including gasoline and fresh food, was stable at 0.9% in July from a month earlier.
+Inflation was 1.4% in October, down from 1.6% in September and still within the Bank of Canada’s target range of 2.0% plus/minus 1.0 percentage point.
+Meanwhile, annual average inflation was stable at 1.5% for a ninth consecutive month in October.
+Core inflation, which excludes volatile items including gasoline and fresh food, ticked up from 0.8% to 0.9%.

 Canada - Inflation Data

 5 years of economic forecasts for more than 30 economic indicators.